What is Cervical Spondylosis? And How is it different from Cervical Spondylitis?

 The difference between our centers and others is our focused care based on clinical research.
 Cervical spondylosis is a common condition that can be treated effectively without the need for drugs, injections or surgery.
 In fact, several published research article cite and recommend a combination of exercise, physiotherapy and targeted joint mobilizations (chiropractic adjustments).
-In our centers, we have thoroughly researched the best and most effective methods and have to understand that a combined collaborative treatment through physiotherapy, targeted rehabilitative exercise, focused non-forceful chiropractic treatments enhanced with therapeutic devices such as the RxDecom is the best treatment option for those that suffer from cervical spondylosis.
+In our centers, we have thoroughly researched the best and most effective methods and have to understand that a combined collaborative treatment through physical therapy (physiotherapy), targeted rehabilitative exercise, focused non-forceful chiropractic treatments enhanced with therapeutic devices such as the RxDecom® is the best treatment option for those that suffer from cervical spondylosis.

 A 2007 published research in the BMJ (British Medical Journal) by Dr. Allan Binder (Rheumatologist) summarized that the best treatment for cervical spondylosis includes exercise, manipulation, and mobility.
 Furthermore, he reported that the results of neck surgery for such patients are often disappointing.
 Our methods of care as we have mentioned before are based on clinical research not just from the fields of chiropractic and physical therapy, but also from reputable medical and surgical publications.
 We are here to help your recovery through our research-based clinical treatments of cervical spondylosis.